rogercoll/todo/README.md

 # WIP: TODO App

-The main idea is to added in your bash profile in order to keep track of all your pending tasks, as everybody knows, the terminal always goes first ;)
+The main idea is to add it in your bash profile in order to keep track of all your pending tasks because, as everybody knows, the terminal always goes first.

 ## Usage